It is one of the most important and debated questions for policymakers and scholars of cyber conflict: Are cyber capabilities escalatory?

 Situational Cyber Stability: When Cyber Capabilities Can Be Destabilizing

-To sum up: Cyber conflict has not escalated and there are strong, theory-backed reasons why it provides negative feedback, acting as a Pressure Release pushing back against geopolitical crises.
-We agree with these conclusions, which explain why cyber conflict has not yet escalated and may not in future.
+To sum up: Cyber conflict has not escalated and there are strong, theory-backed reasons why it provides negative feedback, acting as a pressure release pushing back against geopolitical crises.
+We agree with these conclusions, which explain why cyber conflict has not yet escalated and may not in the future.
 However, we believe they hold only if the next few decades generally resemble the past few.